Form–meaning mismatch: Syncretism

-Syncretism is "the relation between words which have different morphosyntactic features but are identical in form."
+Syncretism is "the relation between words which have different morphosyntactic features but are identical in form".
 For example, the English first person genitive pronouns are distinct for dependent my and independent mine, but for he, there is syncretism: the dependent and independent pronouns share the form his (e.g., that's his book; it's his).
 As a result, there is no consistent match between the form and function of the word.
 Similarly, Slovak nouns typically mark case as in the word for "dog", which is pes in nominative case but psa in accusative.
-But slovo "word" the nominative and accusative have come to share the same form, which means that it does not reliably indicate whether it is a subject or an object.
+But in slovo "word", the nominative and accusative have come to share the same form, which means that it does not reliably indicate whether it is a subject or an object.